dmbarbour/wikilon/docs/NetworkModel.md

 A related concern: if I have monadic operations that are *stateful* at the network layer (e.g. creating connections), but *read-only* at the AVM layer, I'll probably want to ensure that I can compose these operations in parallel.
 The trick, I guess, will be forking a source of identities for each parallel computation.

-### Interrupts and Priorities

-Batches are transactional, atomic.
-Thus, we can safely model interrupts by aborting a batch, e.g. to prioritize some other batch.
-We may later retry the interrupted batch.
-If the interruption happened to be read-only, we might also continue where we left off, which would ensure user-input can be prioritized over background computations.

-I imagine that priorities would be modeled as part of each capability, and thus be capability-secure.
-I'm not sure priorities should be a global feature for all networks, though.
-I'll need to return to this issue after I better understand how to represent capabilities.
-Even without priorities, a scheduler in a non-deterministic model may heuristically decide to abort a long-running batch (especially one that isn't making steady progress through the batch) to handle pending input, resist denial-of-service attacks, etc..

 ### Read-Only Queries and Mirroring